-The Company has deferred tax liabilities amounting to \$56 CDN (August 31, 2021 - \$70 CDN) primarily related to the fair value of the Company's investment in Aireon.
-The Company has deferred tax assets amounting to \$66 CDN (August 31, 2021 - \$58 CDN) for net operating losses, denied interest deductions and research and development expenses carried forward that have been allocated to the Company's subsidiary.
+The Company has deferred tax liabilities amounting to \$40 CDN (August 31, 2022 - \$56 CDN) primarily related to the Company's investment in Aireon, recorded at fair value.
+The Company has deferred tax assets amounting to \$62 CDN (August 31, 2022 - \$66 CDN) for net operating losses, denied interest deductions and research and development expenses carried forward that have been allocated to the Company's subsidiary.

-As at August 31, 2022, the net deferred tax asset of \$10 CDN, related to net operating losses carried forward, has not been recognized in the statement of financial position based on management's assessment that it is not probable that the deferred tax asset will be utilized against future taxable income (August 31, 2021 - net deferred tax liability of \$12 CDN).
-The gross amount of unrecognized net operating losses carried forward is \$42 CDN.
+As at August 31, 2023, the net deferred tax asset of \$22 CDN, related to net operating losses carried forward, has not been recognized in the statement of financial position based on management's assessment that it is not probable that the deferred tax asset will be utilized against future taxable income (August 31, 2022 - \$10 CDN).
+The gross amount of unrecognized net operating losses carried forward is \$88 CDN (August 31, 2022 - \$42 CDN).
 The losses can be carried forward indefinitely.
-The deferred tax assets and deferred tax liabilities are presented net on the consolidated statements of financial position as a \$nil deferred tax liability.